-Conflict Minerals Compliance
+Conflict Mineral Compliance Statement

 Section 1502 of the Act applies to all SEC reporting companies (both domestic and foreign private issuers) for whom conflict minerals “are necessary to the functionality or production” of a product manufactured or contracted to be manufactured by such entities.

 - Companies required to undertake this inquiry must file a new Form SD with the SEC and must disclose their determination and briefly describe their inquiry and its results.

-- Finally, if the company knows or has reason to believe that its conflict minerals may have originated in a covered country, the company must then also exercise due diligence on the source and chain of custody of its conflict minerals, in accordance with a nationally or internationally recognized framework where applicable, and disclose additional information to the SEC.
+- Finally, if the company knows or has reason to believe that its conflict minerals may have originated in a covered country, the company must then also exercise due diligence measures on the source and chain of custody of its conflict minerals, in accordance with a nationally or internationally recognized framework where applicable, and disclose additional information to the SEC.

 Analogic Corporation Compliance Position:

-It should be noted that Analogic Corporation does not directly source minerals from the DRC and the mines.
-The supply chain for the metals of concern consists of many tiers, including mines, traders, exporters, smelters, refiners, alloy producers and component manufacturers, before reaching Analogic’s direct suppliers.
+It should be noted that Analogic Corporation does not directly source minerals from the Democratic Republic of the Congo and the mines.
+The supply chain for the metals of concern consists of many tiers, including mines, traders, exporters, smelters, refiners, alloy producers, and component manufacturers, before reaching Analogic’s direct suppliers.

 The combination of a lengthy, complex, and regularly changing supply chain and the refining process makes it difficult to track and trace the minerals back to the mine of origin.
 For further information on our supply chain, click the link below.

 Analogic strongly encourages our suppliers to implement responsible sourcing and a due diligence framework, and to have them encourage smelters and refiners to obtain a ‘conflict-free’ designation through an independent, third-party audit.